enjelhutasoit/landing-page/README.md

 Enjel Hutasoit's here!

 I love to learn from people with various perspectives.
-So, lets connecting and growing together.
+So, let's connecting and growing together.

 You can connect with me on:
 - [ ] https://enjelhutasoit.com